Dry vs Canned Beans: Which is Better?

-Text that says "Canned vs Dried Beans: Which is Better?' with photo of bowls of different types of beans in the background
+Text that says "Dry vs canned beans: which is better? with a photo of six bowls of different types of beans in the background

-For reference, here is the nutrition in 1 cup of dried black beans, per the USDA:
+Here is the nutrition in 1 cup of dry black beans, per the USDA:

 • Protein: 15.1 grams